worldsibu/convector-example-drug-supply-chain/README.md

 ## Behaviour

 * When you create a **drug**, the owner will be set to the current identity of the server.
 * If you transfer a drug you won't be able to transfer it again with the same identity.
+You'll need the identity that received it.
+* Transports are associated to identities (participants).
+* When a transfer happens, the target transport need to be associated to the target identity of the transfer.
+* When you launch a server, the server self-enrolls an identity.